Nour4git/lab2_Flutter-/README.md

 #  Notes App - Flutter

-# Présentation
+# Overview

-Application de gestion de notes avec authentification sécurisée pour la personalisation des notes développée avec Flutter et Appwrite.
+A secure note-taking application with user authentication for personalized notes, developed with Flutter and Appwrite.

 # screenshots